Cluster Synchronization via Graph Laplacian Eigenvectors: Stability of Structurally motivated Clustering

 \subsection{Approximate Almost Equitable Partitions}

-In theorem \ref{thm:quotientAEP} we saw that given a partition $\pi$ with indicator matrix $P$ on a graph with Laplacian $L$, a sufficient and necessary condition for $\pi$ to be an AEP is for $LP=PL^\pi$.
-The entries of $LP$ correspond to the out edge weight sums of a vertex to each cluster of $\pi$.
-Meanwhile, the matrix $PL^\pi$ inhabits the same form, but assigns to each vertex the average weight sum of its cluster to each other cluster.
-Thus we define $E = PL^\pi - LP$ which captures the deviation of a vertex weight sums from the averages and allows us to approximate the spectral AEP property.
-The minimization of a similar matrix was explored in \cite{scholkemper_optimization-based_nodate} in the context of finding regular equitable partitions.
+In theorem \ref{thm:quotientAEP} we saw that given a partition $\pi$ with indicator matrix $P$ on a graph with Laplacian $L$, a sufficient and necessary condition for $\pi$ to be an AEP is that $LP=PL^\pi$.
+The entry $(LP)_{ip}$ corresponds to the edge weight sum of vertex $i$ to all its neighbors in cluster $p$ of $\pi$.
+Meanwhile the matrix $PL^\pi$ inhabits the same form, but in the $p$th column, assigns to each vertex in a given cluster the average edge weight sum from that cluster to cluster $p$.
+Thus we define $E = PL^\pi - LP$ which captures the deviation of the vertex edge weight sums from the averages and allows us to approximate the spectral AEP property.
+The minimization of a similar matrix was explored in\cite{scholkemper_optimization-based_nodate} in the context of finding regular equitable partitions.

 Let us consider what the introduction of $E$ allows us to say about the eigenvectors of $L$.
 If $v$ is an eigenvector of $L^\pi$ with eigenvalue $\lambda$, then

 Where $w=Pv$ is the scaled up quotient Laplacian eigenvector and $\epsilon = Ev$ is an error term expressing how the transformation of $v$ by $E$ affects the final equation.
 We call this $\epsilon$ the equitable error and are concerned with cases in which this error is small, indicating a minor deviation from the spectral AEP property.